janraasch/tab-ahead/README.md

 Version History
 ------------
+* v1.0.9 - Update icons to match the popup's color scheme.
 * v1.0.8 - New logo and popup icon.
 Fix #1.
 * v1.0.7 - Fix bug where popup was not closed after selection.
 * v1.0.6 - Improve build.